-Do you want to know how to get a wonderful finish to your wood on your next project?
+Do you want to know how to get an excellent wood finishing to your wood on your next project?
 Take a look at these top wood finishing tips for silky smooth, attractive wood.
 You can create the ultimate finishing touch for excellent wood with these ideas.
 What’s your favorite way to create an outstanding wood finish?

 1) Check Your Quality

 Take a flashlight, turn out the lights, and shine it across the wood to see if you can spot any imperfections.
-Mark the imperfections with tape and then put in some extra work to sand them out before you start staining the project.
+Mark the defects with tape, and then put in some extra work to sand them out before you start staining the project.

 2) Test Your Wood Stains

-Make sure you check the stain yourself before applying to the whole wood.
-Stain colors vary considerably and you cannot trust the samples that are on display when you buy the stain.
-Save some scraps from your wood project and sand them as you would the full piece of furniture or art, and then test out the stain.
-Or you can test the stain on an area where you cannot see the results when you are using the wood.
+Make sure you check the stain yourself before applying it to the natural wood.
+Stain colors vary considerably, and you cannot trust the samples on display when you buy the dye.
+Save some scraps from your wood project, sand them as you would the entire piece of furniture or art, and then test out the stain.
+Or you can test the color on an area where you cannot see the results when you are using the wood.
 You also need to test clear stains.
-You may not think this is necessary, but the results vary a lot with clear stains, too, depending on your wood and the finish you use.
+You may not think this is necessary, but the results vary significantly with transparent colors, too, depending on your wood and the finish you use.

 3) Don’t Try and Fix Your Mistake

-Don’t try and brush it again if you make a mistake or you miss a spot when applying polyurethane.
-The finish may still look wet but it will be drying and sticky.
-Brushing over the mistake will cause an obvious mess.
+Don’t try and brush it again if you mistake or miss a spot when applying polyurethane.
+The finish may still look wet, but it will be drying and sticky.
+Skimming over the error will cause an obvious mess.
 Although you can pick out stray bristles with tweezers or pop air bubbles using a pin.

 4) Hand Sanding for Curves

 An electric sander will not reach all the areas in a wooden item.
-You need to use hand sanding to get the right finish.
-Use a progression of sandpaper in steps so that you get rid of deep scratches first and can then work on finer scratches.
-Hand sanding may seem like an effort but it is a really great way to get the perfect wood finish.
+It would be best if you used hand sanding to get the proper wood finishing.
+Use a progression of sandpaper in steps so that you get rid of deep scratches first and then work on finer scratches.
+Hand sanding may seem like an effort, but it is a great way to get the perfect wood finish.